 The value of a convertible security is a function of its "investment value" (determined by its yield in comparison with the yields of other securities of comparable maturity and quality that do not have a conversion privilege) and its "conversion value" (the security's worth, at market value, if converted into the underlying common stock).
 The investment value of a convertible security is influenced by changes in interest rates, with investment value declining as interest rates increase and increasing as interest rates decline.
 The credit standing of the issuer and other factors also could have an effect on the convertible security's investment value.
 The conversion value of a convertible security is determined by the market price of the underlying common stock.
-If the conversion value is low relative to the investment value, the price of the convertible security is governed principally by its investment value.
-To the extent the market price of the underlying common stock approaches or exceeds the conversion price, the price of the convertible security will be increasingly influenced by its conversion value.
-A convertible security generally will sell at a premium over its conversion value by the extent to which investors place value on the right to acquire the underlying common stock while holding a fixed-income instrument.
+If the conversion value is low relative to the investment value, the price of the underlying common stock approaches or exceeds the convertible security generally will sell at a premium over its conversion value by the extent to which investors place value on the right to acquire the underlying common stock while holding a fixed-income instrument.
 Generally, the amount of the premium decreases as the convertible security approaches maturity.
 Although under normal market conditions longer-term convertible debt securities have greater yields than do shorter-term convertible debt securities of similar quality, they are subject to greater price fluctuations.

 When-Issued Securities and Forward Commitments.
 From time to time, the Fund will purchase securities on a "forward commitment" or "when-issued" basis (meaning securities are purchased or sold with payment and delivery taking place in the future) in order to secure what is considered to be an advantageous price and yield at the time of entering into the transaction.
 However, the return on a comparable security when the transaction is consummated could vary from the return on the security at the time that the forward commitment or when-issued transaction was made.
-From the time of entering into the transaction until delivery and payment is made at a later date, the securities that are the subject of the transaction are subject to market fluctuations.
-In forward commitment or when-issued transactions, if the seller or buyer, as the case may be, fails to consummate the transaction, the counterparty could miss the opportunity of obtaining a price or yield considered to be advantageous.
+From the time of entering into the transaction are subject to market fluctuations.
+In forward commitment or when-issued transaction, the counterparty could miss the opportunity of obtaining a price or yield considered to be advantageous.
 Forward commitment or when-issued transactions can occur a month or more before delivery is due.
 However, no payment or delivery is made until payment is received or delivery is made from the other party to the transaction.